PrinsFrank/transliteration/README.md

 ### Script conversions

-Let's say we have a bunch of texts in arbitrary scripts, and I want to make sure that they can all be represented in ASCII.
+Let's say we have a bunch of texts in arbitrary scripts, and we want to make sure that they can all be represented in ASCII.

 ```php
 (new TransliteratorBuilder())